james-gould/PersonalBlog/all_collections/_posts/2025-24-04-Azure-Key-Vault-Emulator.md

 ## Getting started With the Emulator

+The first run of the Emulator requires some initial environment setup, it takes less than 5 minutes (and under 1 minute if you're using `.NET Aspire`).
+You can find the [full documentation here](https://github.com/james-gould/azure-keyvault-emulator/blob/development/CONFIG.md).

 The Emulator runs as a [container](https://hub.docker.com/r/jamesgoulddev/azure-keyvault-emulator) on your local machine and can be accessed by setting your `VaultUri` to `https://localhost:4997`.

-It's that easy... but it gets even easier.

 If you're using `.NET Aspire` there's now built-in support for the emulator, meaning you can optionally override your  `IResourceBuilder<AzureKeyVaultResource>` to use the emulator.